Jay4869/NYC-Taxi-FHV-Project/README.md

   - 300+ million for-hire vehicle data (16 GB)
   - 365 daily weather records

-# Challenge

-The challenge is to process large datasets, remove outliers,

-and to understand the duration of FHV in NYC based on features: trip location, pick-up, drop-off time, and weather effect.
-Also, we are interested in the difference betweeen three companies such as market shares, targeted customers, and business strategy.
-First of all, we analysis and visualize the original data, engineer new features, aggregate time-series variables to understand the data and pattern.
-Second, we compare three companies (Uber, Lyft, Via) over various time frame on trip amount and duration to analyze the market share and business strategy.
-Lastly, we add external NYC weather data to study how the weather impact on the trip duration and order requests in order to understand users behavior.

 ## Instructions

 ##### 1. Download FHV data